All Models

 IRV and Voronoi: Illustrating Instant Runoff Ballot Counting ,,fold,,

-The IRV and Voronoi explorable uses a Voronoi diagram to illustrate the information considered during the counting phase of Instant Run-off Voting (IRV, also sometimes called Rank choice voting or RCV).
+The Voronoi IRV explorable uses a Voronoi diagram to illustrate the information considered during the counting phase of Instant Run-off Voting (IRV, also sometimes called Rank choice voting or RCV).
 Recent efforts have managed to get IRV used in some elections, and while it is under some circumstances better than plurality (or first-past-the-post) voting, it falls far short of an ideal voting system.
 (At least in my opinion.)

-Tournaments, Preference Profiles and Spatial Models, Oh My! ,,fold,,
+Tournaments, Profiles and Spaces, Oh My! ,,fold,,

-Tournaments encode pair-wise wins, ties, and losses, but provide no data whatsoever about vote counts, or preference strengths, or anything at all about individual voters.
+Tournaments encode pairwise wins, ties, and losses, but provide no data whatsoever about vote counts, or preference strengths, or anything at all about individual voters.

 The Three Serial Approval Vote Election models ,,fold,,

-The first of these three SAVE models show how SAVE works with a simple Euclidean metric, where the distance formula is: \(d = \sqrt{\Delta{x^2} + \Delta{y^2}}\).
-The next two simulations allow for more complicated scenarios, and include controls that let the user experiment with different rules for choosing the next focus, and to modify the simulated choices of the voters.
+The first two of these three SAVE models show how SAVE works with a simple Euclidean metric, where the distance formula is: \(d = \sqrt{\Delta{x^2} + \Delta{y^2}}\).
+The third simulation allows for more complicated scenarios, and includes controls that let the user experiment with different rules for choosing the next focus, and to modify the simulated choices of the voters.

 SAVE Basics Using a Standard Euclidean Metric Function ,,fold,,

-This first, SAVE Basics explorable for Serial Approval Vote Election shows SAVE in a simplified scenario, and provides the user the opportunity to see how voters respond to the initial motions, and how new motions can be added to get a better final result when the best possible motion is not initially provided.
+The first, SAVE Basics explorable for Serial Approval Vote Election shows SAVE in a simplified scenario, and provides the user the opportunity to see how voters respond to the initial motions, and how new motions can be added to get a better final result when the best possible motion is not initially provided.
 This is a somewhat radical departure from other voting systems because it uses multiple rounds to converge on the final result, and takes full advantage of the multiple round to add new motions during the process instead of eliminating existing motions.

-SAVE Focus (UNDER CONSTRUCTION) Details on Focus Selection ,,fold,,
+SAVE Focus Details on Focus Selection ,,fold,,

 SAVE Voters - Exploring Voter Behavior Possibilities ,,fold,,